-Details of the DSL and DDSL are available in the Longacre School website and notice board in reception.
+Details of the DSL and DDSL are available on the Longacre School website and notice board in reception.

-The School operates safer recruitment procedures in line with KCSIE 2023 which includes statutory checks on the suitability of staff to work with children.
+The School operates safer recruitment procedures in line with KCSIE 2024 which includes statutory checks on the suitability of staff to work with children.

-All staff receive information about the School safeguarding arrangements, the School's safeguarding statement, staff behaviour policy, Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping children safe in education (2023), or the condensed version of it in annex A (dependent on their role.
+All staff receive information about the School safeguarding arrangements, the School's safeguarding statement, staff behaviour policy, Safeguarding and Child Protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy Designated Safeguarding Lead (DDSL), and Keeping Children Safe in Education (2024), or the condensed version of it in annex A (dependent on their role).
 All staff will sign to say they have read and understood it.
 This applies to the Governing body in relation to part 2 of the same guidance.